Department of Restorative Sciences

 Operative Dentistry

 The Division of Operative Dentistry is committed to providing the highest quality education to our predoctoral and dental therapy students.
-Our talented faculty have developed a curriculum and competency standards in patient care pertaining to supporting optimal patient oral health, comfort, function and esthetics through risk-based diagnosis, prevention and tooth-preserving management of caries and non-carious diseases, disorders and conditions of the teeth.
-Our students develop critical thinking and problem solving skills to facilitate the management of challenging clinical situations.
+Our talented faculty has developed a curriculum and competency standards in patient care pertaining to supporting optimal patient oral health, comfort, function and esthetics through risk-based diagnosis, prevention and tooth-preserving management of caries and non-carious diseases, disorders, and conditions of the teeth.
+Our students develop critical thinking and problem-solving skills to facilitate the management of challenging clinical situations.
 Emphasis is placed on lifelong learning, engagement with our communities through evidence-based practice and contribution to the profession through research and publication.

 Faculty